VanyaBK/software-product-sprint/README.md

-This repo contains Vanya's portfolio and SPS projects.
+This repo contains Vanya's portfolio and comment feature.